Excimer Laser For Vitiligo In New Jersey

 Disclaimer: Results may vary patient to patient.
 There is no guarantee that any specific result can be achieved.
 Results may not be permanent.

-We are pleased to offer the clinically proven Pharos Excimer Laser Therapy system for the treatment of vitiligo.
-With treatment sessions lasting just a few minutes, the Pharos can make all the difference.
-The Pharos utilizes a specific wavelength of ultraviolet light which stimulates the repigmentation of the skin in patients with vitiligo.
+At SOMA Skin & Laser we offer the Pharos Excimer Laser for the treatment of vitiligo.
+With treatment sessions lasting just a few minutes, the Pharos Eximer Laser can make all the difference.
+The excimer laser utilizes a specific wavelength of ultraviolet light (UVB 308nm) that stimulates skin repigmentation in patients with vitiligo.

 “When I started treatments, about a quarter of my face was affected.
 Now, after 32 treatments, the treated areas are more than 85% repigmented.
 People who did not see me before cannot detect I ever had vitiligo.
 If I had vitiligo any other place, I would definitely get EX-308 excimer laser treatments.
 It definitely works.
 There is no point trying anything else.”